LoicBagnoud/Programming-for-Data-Analytics-Project/README.md

 ### Git Organisation

-The following repository was organised in a way that is in line with most data analytics repositories, with a cleaned data and raw data folder, containing the data analysed.
-The Jupyter Notebook will contain all the information needed with explanations on how the code works as well as how references were used.
+The following repository was organised in a way that is in line with most data analytics repositories, with separate cleaned data and raw data folders containing the analysed data.
+The Jupyter Notebook contains all the required information, including explanations of how the code works and how references were used.

 ### Summarising the Data

-Explanations on the analysis of the data set can also be found in the Jupyter Notebook alongside the code explanations.
+Explanations of the data set analysis can also be found in the Jupyter Notebook alongside the code explanations.
+Code references will be included inside the actual code as comments.
 >
-Below, you'll also find a list of references.
-These have also been included in the Jupyter Notebooks since superscript reference numbers are used to indicate where each reference was used.
+Below, you will also find a list of references.
+These have been included at the end of the Jupyter Notebook as well.
+Superscript reference numbers are used to indicate where each reference was applied.

-### References

 ### References: